jwhudnall/Genopets/README.md

 This repo contains code related to game functionality in Genopets, the first Move-to-Earn NFT game on the Solana blockchain.

+## About Genopets
+Genopets is the world's first Move-to-Earn NFT game, build on the Solana blockchain.

 ## Energy Chart
 Current as of 5/15/2022.